 Your doctor has recommended a minimally invasive procedure to treat your spinal (vertebral) compression fracture.
 These fractures usually lead to incapacitating back pain, a reduction in your mobility, and often a decline in overall health.
 By stabilizing the bone (essentially gluing the fracture back together) this procedure reduces pain and allows a speedy return to an active lifestyle.

 The procedure you will be receiving works by injecting a medical-grade bone cement directly into the fractured vertebra.
 This cement hardens quickly and acts like an internal cast.
 In some cases a balloon is inserted into the fracture to expand the space before the cement is added.
 This may help to restore the vertebra to something closer to its pre-fractured height.
-Franklin Moser, MD, Chief of Interventional Neuroradiology, and Marcel Maya, MD, head of our team of imaging physicians, nurses and technologists who specialize in treating spinal compression fractures.
+Franklin Moser, MD, Director of Interventional Neuroradiology, and Marcel Maya, MD, head of our team of imaging physicians, nurses and technologists who specialize in treating spinal compression fractures.

 Before Arriving for Your Procedure